marcraft2/tesla-carplay/tesla-doc.md

 You are now connected to a command terminal, with that we will be able to control your Raspberry Pi.

-Attention the keyboard is a QWERTY!
-(It is not necessary to change, we have very little to do, adapt you)
+Warning: the keyboard is a QWERTY on startup!

 First, we will make all the updates available.
 (Typing is command followed by entering)